cloudflare/workers-sdk/packages/miniflare/README.md

   Where to persist data stored in D1 databases.
 See docs for `Persistence`.

+- `workflowsPersist?: Persistence`

+Where to persist data stored in Workflows.
+See docs for `Persistence`.

 #### Analytics Engine, Browser Rendering, Sending Email, Vectorize, Workers AI and Workers for Platforms

 _Not yet supported_